timmd909/tim-machine/README.md

-# tim-machine
+# tim-machine — Tim's <del>Time</del> Machine

-Tim's Time Machine
+This project is being used to do basic setup and install of Raspberry Pi based custom routers.

 ## References